hidefromkgb/gif_load/README.md

 Partial GIFs are also supported, but only at a granularity of one frame.
 For example, if the file ends in the middle of the fifth frame, no attempt would be made to recover the upper half, and the resulting animation will only contain 4 frames.
-When more data is available, the loader might be called again, this time with the `skip` parameter equalling 4 to skip those 4 frames.
+When more data is available the loader might be called again, this time with the `skip` parameter equalling 4 to skip those 4 frames.
-Note that the metadata callback is not affected by `skip`, and gets called again every time the frames between which the metadata was written are skipped.
+Note that the metadata callback is not affected by `skip` and gets called again every time the frames between which the metadata was written are skipped.

 The return value of the function above, if positive, equals the total number of frames in the animation and indicates that the GIF data stream ended with a proper termination mark.
-Negative return value is the number of frames loaded per current call multiplied by -1, suggesting that the GIF data stream being decoded is still incomplete.
+Negative return value is the number of frames loaded per current call multiplied by −1, suggesting that the GIF data stream being decoded is still incomplete.
 Zero, in its turn, means that the call could not decode any more frames.

 `gif_load` is endian-aware.
-If the target machine can be big-endian, the user has to determine that manually and add `#define GIF_BIGE 1` to the source prior to the header being included if that\`s the case, or otherwise define the endianness to be used (0 = little, 1 = big), e.g. by declaring a helper
+If the target machine can be big-endian the user has to determine that manually and add `#define GIF_BIGE 1` to the source prior to the header being included if that\`s the case, or otherwise define the endianness to be used (0 = little, 1 = big), e.g. by declaring a helper